MattiaBonfanti-CS/-IN4331-WDSM-Project/CONTRIBUTIONS.md

 #### Mattia

-Worked on the stock microservice, database sharding, kubernetes setup, tested the system and setup additional docker-compose and kubernetes features.
+Worked on the stock microservice, database sharding, serialized transations and locking implementation stock service, kubernetes setup, tested the system and setup additional docker-compose and kubernetes features.

 #### Violeta